 Workplaces today and in the future need people who can collaborate and offer creative solutions to complex problems.
-Educators are increasingly looking for ways to equip their students with those skills within an environment that can help encourage active learning behaviours.
+Educators are increasingly looking for ways to equip their students with those skills within an environment that encourages active learning behaviours.

-Teaching methods are evolving, with classes regularly employing group projects and individual work along with more teacher directed presentation.
+Teaching methods are evolving, with classes regularly employing group projects and individual work along with teacher-directed presentation.
 Peer-to-peer learning is on the rise and blended and interactive approaches to learning and teaching require spaces where everyone can see and interact with content, instructors and other students, often at a moment’s notice.

 Life skills are the intangible elements of one’s everyday life, including personal and professional qualities such as flexibility, leadership, initiative, productivity and relationship building.